dhhyi/travel-packlist/README.md

 ### Can I customize the display order of the categories?

 > The categories on the pack list are either displayed in alphabetical order or in the order they were defined by the rules.
+> If weight tracking is enabled, you can also sort the categories by weight.
 > Would it be possible to define a custom order?

 Yes, it would totally be possible to add a user interface for defining a custom order, but this functionality will also add more complexity and error cases.